kwilkos/cxf/distribution/src/main/release/samples/README.txt

 As described in the installation notes, extract the celtixfire binary distribution archive into an installation directory under the root drive.
-This creates the sub-directory celtixfire, which includes all of the product directories.
+This creates the sub-directory cxf, which includes all of the product directories.

 To build and run the demos, you must install the J2SE Development